Exposing a Stream as a Managed API¶

 Managed APIs refer to the APIs that are managed using WSO2 API Manager, namely REST APIs, GraphQL APIs, SOAP APIs, and Streaming APIs.
 This guide explains how to create a Streaming backend for a Streaming API, generate an AsyncAPI definition for the corresponding Streaming API, and then publish the AsyncAPI definition in the WSO2 API Manager Service Catalog.

 This involves enabling the AsyncAPI functionality in the Streaming Integrator component.
-As a result, when you deploy a Siddhi application with an AsyncAPI definition in the Streaming Integrator server, the Streaming Integrator exposes it as an API in WSO2 API Manager's services.
+As a result, when you deploy a Siddhi application with an AsyncAPI definition in the Streaming Integrator server, the Streaming Integrator exposes it as an API in WSO2 API Manager's service catalog.

-Step 1 - Enable publishing to the services¶
+Step 1 - Enable publishing to the service catalog¶

 Follow the instructions below to enable publishing the AsyncAPI definition to the service catalog in WSO2 API Manager: